OFS/ofs.github.io/docs/hw/f2000x/user_guides/ug_qs_ofs_f2000x/ug_qs_ofs_f2000x.md

 # OFS Getting Started Guide for Intel Agilex 7 SoC Attach FPGAs

-Last updated: **October 26, 2023**
+Last updated: **December 14, 2023**

 ## 1.0 About this Document

-The purpose of this document is to help users get started in evaluating the 2023.2 version of the SoC Attach release targeting the Intel® Infrastructure Processing Unit (Intel® IPU) Platform F2000X-PL.
+The purpose of this document is to help users get started in evaluating the 2023.3 version of the SoC Attach release targeting the Intel® Infrastructure Processing Unit (Intel® IPU) Platform F2000X-PL.
 After reviewing this document, a user shall be able to:

 - Set up their server environment according to the Best Known Configuration (BKC)
 - Build a Yocto image with the OPAE SDK and Linux DFL Drivers included